A data-driven approach to analyzing employee turnover can empower your organization to identify why people leave and boost retention.

 Employee turnover is the proportion of the employees who leave an organization over a set period.

 Because of all the different factors that affect turnover, it’s important to look at these numbers in-depth before saying you have a “turnover problem.”
-Not all turnover is bad — as in the case of a poor performer leaving — but designing employee retention programs that assumes this will lower the chances of these initiatives succeeding.
+Not all turnover is bad—as in the case of a poor performer leaving—but designing employee retention programs that assume this will lower the chances of these initiatives succeeding.

 As John Boudreau, professor at the Marshall School of Business, and professor and researcher at the Center for Effective Organizations at the University of Southern California, explained: